zpp-2024-scylla-operator-analyze/scylla-operator/enhancements/proposals/xxxx-operator-analyze/README.md

 implementation.
 What is the desired outcome and how do we measure success?.
 The "Design Details" section below is for the real nitty-gritty.

-### -User Stories
+### User Stories

-Detail the things that people will be able to do if this is implemented.
+[//]: # (Detail the things that people will be able to do if this is implemented.)
-Include as much detail as possible so that people can understand the "how" of the system.
-The goal here is to make this feel real for users without getting bogged down.
+[//]: # (Include as much detail as possible so that people can understand the "how" of)
+[//]: # (the system.
+The goal here is to make this feel real for users without getting)
+[//]: # (bogged down.)

+#### Deployment troubleshooting
+As a user, I want to quickly find common problems with ScyllaDB K8s deployments with access to the live cluster.
+As a user, I want to quickly find common problems with ScyllaDB K8s deployments without access to the live cluster, using only must-gathers.

+#### Supported error inspection?
+As a user, I want to list supported errors.
+And search for potential errors by symptom??

-#### -Story 1
+#### Extensibility
+As a maintainer, I want to add new problems and new symptoms of existing problems.

-#### -Story 2
+#### -Story 3
+???

 ### -Notes/Constraints/Caveats [Optional]